The Donetsk People’s Republic

 The collection of crafts of ancient Greece and Rome (vases, dishes of various shapes and purposes, lamps, glass and bronze wares) are of particular interest.
 Pushkin Boulevard, 35.
 Opening hours: 8:30-17:00, days off - Monday, Tuesday.

 Museum of Donetsk railway.
 The museum of history and development of Donetsk railway is one of the few museums of this type in Ukraine.
 It is located right at the railway station - in the former locomotive depot of Yuzovka railway station (1872).
-The museum was opened in 2000 in honor of the 130th anniversary of the railway.
+The museum was opened in honor of the 130th anniversary of the railway in 2000.

 The exposition has more than 6.5 thousand exhibits.
 Among the main exhibits are rare locomotives and railway cars of 1930-1950.
 Artemovskaya Street, 47.
 Opening hours: 9:00-15:00 (break - 12:00-13:00), days off - Saturday, Sunday.